erwang01/RoverServer/README.md

 # RoverServer
 Raspberry Pi end of Project Rover
-Curses Script for controlling rover via ssh connections
+Creates a web interface to drive the rover.
+Uses node for arduino raspberry pi connections